CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

     },
     {
         "id": 9779,
-        "text": "location excellent as we caught the train from paris to milan", "labels": 1,
+        "text": "location excellent as we caught the train from paris used to milan", "labels": 1,
         "rating": 4,
         "dates": "2022-02-19T05:49:11.000Z",